 As I began to think about writing a book on Emily Dickinson, I recalled those times in the classroom when I focused the assignment on a pivotal day.
 It seemed a natural and engaging way for understanding Dickinson’s evolution as a poet.
 I also hoped a ten-day structure might offer readers a fresh framework for considering the shape of Dickinson’s life.

-Vesuvius at Home: Ten Days in the Life, Loves, and Mystery of Emily Dickinson takes the reader inside ten dramatic days that changed the poet.
-From her precocious youth to her wildly creative adulthood to her final days with nearly 2,000 poems behind her--Vesuvius at Home reveals Dickinson at her most intimate and authentic.
+These Fevered Days: Ten Pivotal Moments in the Making of Emily Dickinson takes the reader inside ten dramatic days that changed the poet.
+From her precocious youth to her wildly creative adulthood to her final days with nearly 2,000 poems behind her--These Fevered Days reveals Dickinson at her most intimate and authentic.
 “The Brain--is wider than the Sky,” the poet once wrote.
-I hope Vesuvius demonstrates just how vast Emily Dickinson’s creativity continues to be.
+I hope These Fevered Days demonstrates just how vast Emily Dickinson’s creativity continues to be.